-- a) Any new emissions unit with a potential to emit exceeding two pounds per day, - b) The relocation from one Stationary Source to another of an existing emissions unit with a potential to emit exceeding two pounds per day, - c) Modifications to an existing emissions unit with a valid Permit to Operate resulting in an AIPE exceeding two pounds per day, and/or - d) Any new or modified emissions unit, in a stationary source project, which results in a Major Modification.
+- a) Any new emissions unit with a potential to emit exceeding two pounds per day, - b) The relocation from one Stationary Source to another of an existing emissions unit with a potential to emit exceeding two pounds per day. - c) Modifications to an existing emissions unit with a valid Permit to Operate resulting in an AIPE exceeding two pounds per day, and/or - d) Any new or modified emissions unit, in a stationary source project, which results in an SB 288 Major Modification or a Federal Major Modification, as directed in this rule.